128,215,215 files

 0.0/5(0 votes)

-Versions and Development
+Versions and development

-DNG 1.0 September 2004 First version, together with Adobe DNG Converter
+DNG 1.0 September 2004 First version, together with Adobe DNG Converter DNG 1.0 (archive.org)

-DNG 1.1 February 2005 Linearization tables, color calibration
+DNG 1.1 February 2005 Linearisation tables, colour calibration DNG 1.1 (archive.org)

-DNG 1.2 May 2008 New camera profiles
+DNG 1.2 April 2008 New camera profiles DNG 1.2 (archive.org)

-DNG 1.3 June 2009 Opcodes for lens correction
+DNG 1.3 June 2009 Opcodes for lens correction DNG 1.3.0.0 (archive.org)

-DNG 1.4 October 2012 Transparency, 32-bit HDR, lossy compression
+DNG 1.4 June 2012 Transparency, 32-bit HDR, lossy compression DNG 1.4.0.0 (archive.org)

-DNG 1.7 June 2023 JPEG-XL support
+DNG 1.7 June 2023 JPEG-XL support DNG 1.7.1.0 (Adobe)

 Apple ProRAW